ClarkGH/smackhem/docs/portability-rules.md

 - Input devices (keyboard, mouse, gamepad)
 - Asset paths or fetch calls

-If code in `core/` references a platform concept, it is a violation.
+If code in `core/` references a platform concept, it is a violation of the intended architecture.

 ### Services (Abstract Interfaces)